Tatiana Calderón: Karting (2002–2008)

-Racing career
+Junior racing career

 Junior open-wheel racing (2009–2014)

 After winning the Snap-On-Stars of Karting Divisional Championship-JICA Eastern Championship, she told her parents of her decision to focus on racing and not enroll at university.
 Calderón had more success in 2009 when she made her sports car debut, coming second in the Radical European Master Series – SR5 with one victory and ten podium finishes, accruing 240 points for the PoleVision team.
 She finished second in that year's Colombian Rotax Senior Max Challenge.
-Aged 17, Calderón moved into open-wheel racing, driving in the Star Mazda Championship (part of the Road to Indy programme) in 2010 for Juncos Racing in its No. 25 car.
+Aged seventeen, Calderón moved into open-wheel racing, driving in the Star Mazda Championship (part of the Road to Indy programme) in 2010 for Juncos Racing in its No. 25 car.
 She had five top-ten finishes, with a best of seventh in the first Autobahn Country Club race.
-In 13 races, Calderón finished with 320 points for a final championship position of 10th.
+In thirteen races, Calderón finished with 320 points for a final championship position of 10th.
 She also won the Colombian Rotax Championship that year.

 Calderón joined the Derek Daly Academy driver development programme in early 2011 after reading a book authored by Daly.
 While Daly advised Calderón and helped her to transition to driving more powerful cars, she stayed with Juncos Racing for the 2011 Star Mazda Championship and changed her car number to 10.
-Calderón took two third-place finishes at Barber Motorsports Park and Canadian Tire Motorsport Park.
+Calderón took two third place finishes at Barber Motorsports Park and Canadian Tire Motorsport Park.
 These results made her the first woman to mount the podium in Star Mazda Championship history.
 Her final championship position was sixth with 322 points scored.
 Calderón entered the final three rounds of the 2011 European F3 Open Championship for Team West-Tec in October, scoring three points by finishing eighth in the second Circuit de Catalunya race, placing 21st in the drivers' standings.

 She entered into discussions to compete in Indy Lights for the 2012 season but she declined due to her and her father's dislike of oval tracks.
 Around this time, Calderón began working with racer Andy Soucek to better her driving ability.
 That year, she raced the entire 2012 European F3 Open Championship with EmiliodeVillota Motorsport with team owner Emilio de Villota as her race engineer.
 Calderón finished the season with eight top-ten finishes for ninth in the championship and 56 points scored.
 In October, she drove the final two weekends of the 2012 Formula Renault 2.0 Alps Series for AV Formula, scoring no points to place 33rd in the standings.
 Two months later, Calderón flew to Colombia to enter the 6 Hours of Bogotá in a No. 91 Radical car that she shared with Juan Camilo Acosta, Juan Esteban García and Luis Carlos Martínez, finishing third overall and second in class.